Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ⚠️ Some devices will reboot or panic after spoof injection this is expected if trust flow is disrupted.

-⚠️ And most importantly it may not work for some tools that requires signed due to restrictions so use my script i provide for testing.

 ## 🫥 FINAL WORDS

 You don’t run this ELF.